 Enter the ECN that you received from the Marketplace for the individual listed in column a.
 If you were granted a coverage exemption from the Marketplace, but did not receive an ECN, or do not know your ECN, contact the Marketplace to obtain your ECN.
-If the Marketplace has not processed your application before you file, enter "pending."

-Members of certain religious sects (enter ECN).
+Recognized religious sect (enter ECN).
 An individual may claim a coverage exemption for members of recognized religious sects only if the Marketplace has granted the individual an exemption.
 A recognized religious sect is a religious sect in existence since December 31, 1950, that is recognized by the Social Security Administration as conscientiously opposed to accepting any insurance benefits, including Medicare and social security.

-In addition to the coverage exemption for members of recognized religious sects, certain other exemptions sometimes referred to as hardship exemptions also may be granted only by the Marketplace.
+In addition to the coverage exemption for members of recognized religious sects, certain hardship exemptions also may be granted only by the Marketplace.
 See the Types of Coverage Exemptions chart, earlier.

-Members of a health care sharing ministry, members of Federally-recognized Indian tribes, individuals eligible for services from an Indian health care provider, and incarcerated individuals may have been granted a coverage exemption from the Marketplace or may claim a coverage exemption on their tax return.
+Members of a health care sharing ministry, members of Federally-recognized Indian tribes, individuals eligible for services from an Indian health service provider, and incarcerated individuals may have been granted a coverage exemption from the Marketplace or may claim a coverage exemption on their tax return.
 If you received one of these coverage exemptions from the Marketplace, follow the instructions for Part I to report your exemption.
-If you did not receive a coverage exemption from the Marketplace and want to claim one of these exemptions on your tax return, see the instructions for Part III, later.
+If you did not receive a coverage exemption from the Marketplace and want to claim one of these exemptions on your return, see the instructions for Part III, later.

-Part II - Coverage Exemptions for Your Household Claimed on Your Return or do anything else to claim the coverage exemption.
-If your gross income is less than your filing threshold but you file a tax return for any reason, see the instructions for lines 7a and 7b next.
+Part II - Coverage Exemptions for Your Household Claimed on Your Return to file a return or do anything else to claim the coverage exemption.
+If you choose to file a tax return anyway, see the instructions for lines 7a and 7b next.

-Use Part II to claim a coverage exemption on behalf of your tax household because your household income or your gross income is less than your filing threshold.
+Use Part II to claim a coverage exemption on behalf of your tax household because your household income or your gross income is below your filing threshold.
 See Filing Thresholds For Most People, earlier, to figure your filing threshold.

-If you are not required to file a tax return and do not wish to file a return, your tax household is exempt from the shared responsibility payment and you do not need to file a return
+If you are not required to file a tax return and do not wish to file a return, your tax household is exempt from the shared responsibility payment and you do not need